Tuesday, October 26, 2021

 Gamma Dog - The Ultimate Radioactive Rock / Mineral Finder!

 A friend of mine and an avid REE mineral collector Charles Young designed some time ago an instrument intended specifically for finding radioactive rocks "in the wild".
-The design evolved from his initial concept to become a pretty clever and viable solution but was using audible clicks, very similar to a Geiger Counter.
+The design evolved from his initial concept to become a pretty clever and viable solution but at the time it was using audible clicks, very similar to a Geiger Counter.

-Charles and I have been talking for a while, exchanging thoughts and ideas about what such instrument should be and what features are needed.
+Charles and I have been talking for a while, exchanging thoughts and ideas about what such specialized radioactive rock hunting instrument should be and what are the features needed to make it efficient.
 Finally, Charles managed to do something I've been thinking about for years but never really had the time or the proper motivation to dive into!
 His work was truly an inspiration for me and eventually precipitated as the "Gamma Dog project" as I realized I am not alone in my quest to create a specialized radioactive rock-finder.

-With the core R&D work done by Charles, we decide to collaborate in the design efforts and improve both, the hardware and software side in order for this instrument to become the Ultimate tool for the Radioactive Rockhound.
+With the core R&D work done by Charles, we decide to collaborate in the design efforts and improve both, the hardware and software side in order for this instrument to become the Ultimate Tool for Radioactive Rockhounding.

-Currently, there are no such specialized prospecting tools as the Gamma Dog on the market.
+Currently, on the market there are no such specialized prospecting tools as the Gamma Dog.
 The glory days of Uranium and REE prospecting are long gone!
 Consumer grade radiation detection is reduced mainly to inexpensive Geiger counters and dosimeters.
-The few commercial detectors intended for professional use by geologists are extremely expensive yet lacking some important for us functionality.
+The few commercial detectors intended for professional use by geologists are prohibitively expensive for hobbyists yet lacking some very important features.

-Geiger Counters are more or less useless for mineral collecting due to their poor gamma ray sensitivity and commercial scintillators on the other hand, require that your eyes are "glued" to the meter's scale in order to monitor for a detected rate increase or you have to listen to a divided click-rate and trying to figure out if the click rate changes, just "by ear", which is a pretty strenuous activity by itself.
+Geiger Counters are more or less useless for mineral collecting due to their poor gamma ray detection efficiency and commercial scintillators on the other hand, require that your eyes are "glued" to the meter's scale in order to monitor for an increase in the detected rate or you have to listen to a divided click-rate and trying to figure out if the click rate changes, just "by ear", which is a pretty strenuous activity by itself.
+None of these options were acceptable to us!

 Meet the γDog!

-The instrument's housing is a 14.5" long, 4" diameter ABS plastic tube with two end-caps, a handle, two attachment points and a control panel located on the top cap.
+The instrument's housing is a 14.5" long, 4" diameter ABS plastic cylinder, a handle, two attachment points and a control panel located on the top end-cap.

-Weight is ~5.5 Lbs when equipped with 63 x 63mm NaI(Tl) scintillation crystal detector.
+Weight is ~5.5 Lbs when equipped with 63mm x 63mm NaI(Tl) scintillation crystal detector.

 The 3 major internal components are the scintillating detector, the electronics package (which includes an advanced microcontroller, pulse amplifier and HV power supply, along with other boards and components) and the 6600 mAh LiPo rechargeable battery.
 There is also a coaxial cable interconnect between the electronics and the detector.